MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Removable-Packages/Removable-Packages.md

 In addition to the image customizability provided by [Enable or Disable Windows Features using DISM](https://learn.microsoft.com/windows-hardware/manufacture/desktop/enable-or-disable-windows-features-using-dism) and [Features on Demand](https://learn.microsoft.com/windows-hardware/manufacture/desktop/features-on-demand-v2--capabilities), Windows IoT Enterprise LTSC allows a device builder to remove additional packages from the [Windows Component Store](https://learn.microsoft.com/windows-hardware/manufacture/desktop/manage-the-component-store) using the desktop manufacturing process to [Modify a Windows image](/windows-hardware/manufacture/desktop/modify-an-image).
 A device maker may use either [Online servicing (audit mode)](/windows-hardware/manufacture/desktop/audit-mode-overview) or [Offline Servicing](/windows-hardware/manufacture/desktop/mount-and-modify-a-windows-image-using-dism) methods to remove packages from Windows IoT Enterprise LTSC using the command line instuctions below..
 > [!Important]
 >
->If you choose to remove any of these packages, you must ensure that your  solution does not rely on functionality of the removed package(s).
+>If you choose to remove any of these packages from Windows IoT Enterprise, you must ensure that your  solution does not rely on functionality of the removed package(s).
 You cannot restore the package without a full reinstall of Windows IoT Enteprise LTSC.

-> [!Important]
->
-> Packages removed from a Windows IoT Enterprise LTSC using this method are completely removed from the disk and cannot be restored or reintroduced to the image.
-If a package has been removed and needs to be restored, the only option is to re-install the operating system.

 ## System Requirements
 This feature is supported on: